floodfx/liveviewjs/README.md

 This paradigm was invented by the developers of the [Phoenix Framework](https://www.phoenixframework.org/) and is widely used (and battle-tested) by tens of thousands of [Elixir](https://elixir-lang.org/) developers and projects.
 LiveViewJS is an implementation of the Phoenix backend in Typescript / JavaScript.
 For the client-side code, we use the exact same code/libraries that Phoenix uses.

 ### What are the advantages of LiveView?
- * Blazing fast first paint - we are just rendering HTML, no huge JS bundles, "hydration", tree-shaking, JSX, etc
+ * Blazing fast first paint - we are just rendering HTML, no downloading huge JS bundles, "hydration", JSX, etc
- * User-experiences as rich, reactive, and dynamic as SPA frameworks but with a much simpler developer experience with less code
+ * User-experiences as rich, reactive, and dynamic as SPA frameworks but with a much simpler developer paradigm that is requires less context switching
- * Super-simple LiveView lifecycle that can be learned in 10 minutes - usually just `mount`, `handleEvent`, `render` and sometimes `handleParams` and `handleInfo`
+ * Super-simple LiveView lifecycle that can be learned in 5 minutes - usually just `mount`, `handleEvent`, `render` and sometimes `handleParams` and `handleInfo`
- * No need to build a separate back-end REST and/or GraphQL API and related shenanigans - the library automatically sent to the server over a web socket and diffs are automatically applied to the client
+ * No need to build a separate back-end REST and/or GraphQL API and related shenanigans - the library automatically handles sending events to the server over a web socket and automatically appling diffs to the client
  * No synchronizing state between front-end and back-end - all the state is where your data lives...on the server
  * No need to reinvent routing - LiveViews are just URLs and the browser knows how to route them already
- * No need to build or learn a component library (with all its gotchas, workarounds, etc) - just render some HTML and CSS, add some LiveView attributes, and receive events
+ * No need to build or learn a component library (with all the effort, variants, workarounds, hacks, etc) - just render some HTML and CSS, add some LiveView attributes, and ship it!
- * Small yet extensive user-events system that enables rich, dynamic user experiences: clicks, form events, key events, and focus/blur events
+ * Small yet extensive user-events system that enables rich, dynamic user experiences: clicks, form events, key events, and focus/blur events, and escape hatches if needed (but most of the time, you don't need them)
  * Robust, battle-tested browser libraries used by tens of thousands of applications - we use the Phoenix LiveView javascript libraries directly (no reinventing the wheel)
  * Simple to use beyond "toy" examples - complexity does not grow exponentially like SPA frameworks

-#### Canonical "Counter" in LiveViewJS
+#### Canonical "Counter" Example in LiveViewJS
 ```ts
 import { createLiveView, html } from "liveviewjs";